alttch/rmodbus/README.md

 ## no_std

-rmodbus support working in no\_std mode.
+rmodbus supports working in no\_std mode.
 Most of the library code is written the way to support both std and no\_std.

 ### Switching library to no_std